Faith-Based Treatment Programs

 How Do Faith-Based Treatment Programs Aid in Addiction Treatment?

 Although there is a strong focus on spiritual development, traditional rehabilitation techniques still remain an important part of the treatment.
 Addiction treatment normally involves detoxification, which is usually medically assisted in order to mitigate withdrawal symptoms.
-It also includes behavioral therapy, which aims to change behavioral patterns that have led to addiction, or family therapy, which helps families mend their broken relationships.
+It also includes behavioral therapy, like dialectical-behavior therapy, which aims to change the patterns that have led to addiction, or family therapy, which helps families mend their broken relationships.

 This means that faith-based programs approach the issue of addiction employing a full continuum of care, by helping the body, mind, and soul, rather than focusing only on the spiritual aspect and neglecting other aspects of addiction that need treatment.